dustinpfister/blog_posts/_posts/js-uint8array.md

 ## 3 - Conclusion

-So uint8 arrays are a way of having an array of number values that range between 0 and 255 making it an appropriate options when it comes to anything that has to do with raw binary data.
-So any project that will need to work with data in a raw binary from a tyoe array might be a good choice as it will enforce rules for the elements that are appropriate for this kind of application.
+So Uint8Arrays are a way of having an array of number values that range between 0 and 255 making it an appropriate options when it comes to anything that has to do with raw binary data.
+So any project that will need to work with data in a raw binary from a type array might be a good choice as it will enforce rules for the elements that are appropriate for this kind of application.
 There might be some cross browser concerns when it comes to front end development though on cretin platforms, but if you are suing a late version of node then there should be little to no problem just working with theme there of course.